 Video of the Day

 A good source of vitamin C and potassium, pears can help support your immunity and heart health.
-But these autumn beauties are quite notable when it comes to digestion: They pack in 6 grams of fiber per medium fruit, according to the USDA, and contain both insoluble and soluble fiber, promoting regularity and overall gut health.
+But pears also help digestion: They pack in 6 grams of fiber per medium fruit, according to the USDA, and contain both insoluble and soluble fiber, promoting regularity and overall gut health.

 Pears also pack pectins — a soluble fiber that's beneficial for cholesterol control, colon health and managing GERD (gastroesophageal reflux disease).
 Pectin's prebiotic potential contributes to pears' gut-health benefits.
 FYI, prebiotics help healthy bacteria grow, which can prevent and heal inflammation in the gut, according to an August 2019 study in Microorganisms.